Eva Mendes just got one beautiful makeover.

 "hi!
 I have always had a clear boundary when it comes to my man and my kids," the mother-of-two responded.
 "I'll talk about them of course, with limits, but I won't post pictures of our daily life.
 And since my children are still so little and don't understand what posting their image really means, I don't have their consent.
 And I won't post their image until they're old enough to give me consent."

-As for why she keeps her marriage with The Notebook actor private, Mendes shared that it "just works for us this way."
+As for why she keeps her relationship with The Notebook actor private, Mendes shared that it "just works for us this way."

 This wasn't the first time Mendes has taken the time to clear the air in her comments section.